 The cheering stopped, but that shock was quickly replaced by hooting and some wolf whistles.
 They broke apart, and Hermione’s eyes followed Harry’s as he looked around.
 Ron looked annoyed, as she expected, but gave a jerk of his head in approval.
 That was enough for Harry, who picked Ginny up and spun her around.

 A bit of happiness glowed in her chest for her friend.
 Ginny had made her own choice in the end, after all.
 How could she have thought that Ginny had feelings for Dean?
-The way Ginny looked at Harry now was the exact same way she would look at him when she was a first year navigating her first school-girl crush.
+The way Ginny was looking at Harry now was the exact same way she would look at him when she was a first year navigating her first school-girl crush.
 They walked around the room, their fingers interlaced, as people gave Harry various recounts of the match.
-Hermione had been so wrapped up in her own lie that she had completely missed the glances, shy smiles, and shared laughter shared between the pair of them.
+Hermione had been so wrapped up in her own lie that she had completely missed the glances, shy smiles, and laughter shared between the pair of them.

 Then her heart sank.
 That meant their plan hadn’t worked.
+Ginny hadn’t b’t worked.
 Ginny hadn’t been swayed at all.
 It was probably for the better, but she didn’t know how Dean would take it.
 He wasn’t anywhere to be found in the common room.
 He must not have returned from the match, which meant he still didn’t know.
 Not only was it over for them, but she could now have to possibly watch him deal with his own heartbreak.

 Harry spotted her tucked away in the corner and broke away from Ginny and the rest of the Quidditch team.
 “Here,” he said, handing her a butterbeer.